 - The requirements detailed in this specification cover any other pay item not listed in Payment but pertaining to Removal, Salvage and Disposal of Equipment and Materials. - Carefully remove the items to be salvaged from the job site and return to the Department.
-The Contractor shall deliver, and obtain a RECEIPT for, the salvaged equipment, to one of the SCDOT District Signal Shops or one of the Local Government Signal Shops (see link) - Remove equipment or material to be Disposed and properly dispose at an APPROVED LAND FILL (or material reclamation yard).
-Any materials designated as HAZARDOUS WASTE shall be disposed in accordance with regulations enforced by the SC Department of Health and Environmental Control (DHEC). - Any equipment or material to be Disposed shall not be re-sold by contractor as anything other than scrap material. - Fill every hole caused by removing old equipment on THE SAME DAY.
-Back-fill, compact, and reseed/sod, to the satisfaction of the ENGINEER.
+The Contractor shall deliver, and obtain a RECEIPT for, the salvaged equipment, from the SCDOT District Signal Shop or the Local Government Signal Shops to which is was delivered.
+These receipts shall be presented to the Engineer. - Remove equipment or material to be Disposed and properly dispose at an APPROVED LAND FILL (or material reclamation yard).
+Any materials designated as HAZARDOUS WASTE shall be disposed in compliance with the SC Department of Health and Environmental Control (DHEC) regulations. - Any equipment or material to be Disposed shall not be re-sold by contractor as anything other than scrap material. - Fill every hole caused by removing old equipment on THE SAME DAY.
+Back-fill, compact, and reseed/sod, in compliance with the Standard Specifications.
 Cleanly side-trim holes in PAVEMENT then bring to grade and finish with the same paving material as the adjacent pavement.
-Completely replace sidewalk "squares" (complete square), using forms and expansion material. - Underground conduit and detector loops not utilized, shall be abandoned in place. - FINAL ACCEPTANCE and Final Payment will be withheld, if the Contractor has not removed unneeded equipment from the job site, and if the Contractor cannot present RECEIPTS from SCDOT or Local Government showing that the salvaged equipment has been delivered to SCDOT.
+Completely replace sidewalk "squares" (complete square), using forms and expansion material. - Underground conduit and detector loops not utilized, shall be abandoned in place. - FINAL ACCEPTANCE and Final Payment will be withheld, until the Contractor has completely demobilized, and until the Contractor presents the proper RECEIPTS indicating the salvaged equipment has been delivered..

-1.3.2 Items that are generally Removed and Disposed of:
+1.3.3 Items that are Removed and Disposed of: